 Sugar Skull Cookies with Candy Decorations

-- Sugar cookie dough made with Dixie Crystals Sugar
+- Sugar cookie dough made with Dixie Crystals Sugar (see recipe at the end of this post)

 - Small candies such as mini M&Ms, chocolate-covered sunflower seeds, and mini chocolate chips

-First, make your cookies
+- Make your cookies

 Bake your cookies and let them cool.